Lone-Wolfgang/DocuTrance/README.md

 | Glossary          |               329 |             1090 | ru                    |
 | Queries           |              1366 |            10928 | de, ja, ru, zh        |

-*Table: Describes the contents of the training datasets.
-The Core Competencies is translated into French, Italian, Portuguese, and Spanish, which is represented in the other datasets.
+*Table 1: Describes the contents of the training datasets.
+The Core Competencies is translated into four languages, each of which is represented in the other datasets.
 The Glossary and Queries contain additional unseen languages.*

 ### Splits